 Within the city, one notable attraction is Renjinglu cottage, former home of the 19th century poet and diplomat Huang Zun-xian.
 Even better is a wander around the surrounding neighborhood, which features classical Hakka-style townhouses and architecture set among the many fishing ponds.
 Samantha Hudson, an American visiting China, summed it up as an “incredible, quasi-untouched enclave, a contrast against the newer part of the city, a juxtaposition of new and old.”

 For a breathtaking panoramic view of the city, head up to the Thousand Buddha Temple Pagoda.
 It’s the perfect place to relax and watch the sun set over the city.
 Among the thousands of intricately carved figurines there, you’ll also find “The Electric Buddha,” which you’ll have to see to believe.
-The kitchen serves Buddhist vegetarian food, and the resident nuns who live there are extremely friendly.
+The kitchen serves Buddhist vegetarian food, which is more healthy for the people following a special diet, since you can go online and learn how does keto ultra diet work, also the resident nuns who live there are extremely friendly.
 They even gave us a free meal, although the kitchen was closed, and topped it off with a bag full of fruit and cookies.

 Meizhou is not exactly famous for its food, although it does have several well-known staples.
 Among these are salt-baked chicken, meat stuffed tofu, preserved beef, and candied ginger.
 Delicious street food and snacks, a highlight for many travelers, were not so easy to find.
 It’s probably safe to say that Hakka cuisine is overshadowed by nearby Guangzhou’s world-famous Cantonese cuisine.